Conifer cone: Cultural uses

 Because of their widespread occurrence, conifer cones have been a traditional part of the arts and crafts of cultures where conifers are common.
-Examples of their use includes seasonal wreaths and decorations, fire starters, bird feeders, toys, etc. An intriguing derivation of the impossible bottle mechanical puzzle takes advantage of the fact that pine cones open and close based on their level of dryness.
-In constructing the pine cone in the bottle display, a closed, damp cone of suitable size is inserted into a narrow-mouthed bottle and allowed to open upon drying.
+Examples of their use includes seasonal wreaths and decorations, fire starters, bird feeders, toys, etc. A derivation of the impossible bottle mechanical puzzle takes advantage of the fact that pine cones open and close based on their level of dryness.
+In constructing a display, a closed, damp cone of suitable size is inserted into a narrow-mouthed bottle and allowed to open upon drying.

 Cone cows are traditional homemade toys, made by children using material found in nature.
 The most common design is a spruce or pine cone with sticks or matches for legs, which can easily be attached by forcing them between the cone scales.
 Playing with cone cows often includes building an animal enclosure from sticks.
 For the most part, cone cows have been displaced by manufactured toys, at least in affluent countries, but the creation of cone cows still enjoys some popularity as an outdoor activity for children.

-Cone cows are a part of children's culture in Finland where they are known as Käpylehmä (plural: Käpylehmät) and Sweden where they are known as kottkor or kottdjur (cone animals).
-Schools and other institutions teach children how to make cone cows as part of outdoors education on nature and history.
+Cone cows are a part of children's culture in Finland where they are known as käpylehmä and Sweden where they are known as kottkor (cone animals).

-In Finland there is a fairground with cone cow sculptures large enough for children to ride on.
 In Sweden, a video game was released in which the player may build virtual cone cows.
 Swedish artist Lasse Åberg has created artwork with cone cows, which has been included in an alphabet book and featured on a Swedish postage stamp among other classic toys.